 2. Choose A Formula

 From lengthening to curling, there are many different types of mascara formulas on the market.
 The best part about layering is that you can use a combination of mascaras to create your perfect lash look.
 To help you decide which formulas are right for you, check out our article Mascara 101: Your Guide to Different Mascara Formulas.

-The first coat of mascara is all about separating and defining the lashes.
-For this, start with a base mascara that has a thin brush, like the L’Oréal Paris Telescopic Original Mascara.
-To apply, place the mascara wand as close to the root of your lashes as possible, then pull upward.
+Like we said earlier, the first coat of mascara is all about separating and defining the lashes.
+For this, start with a base mascara that has a skinny wand.
+Place the mascara brush as close to the root of your lashes as possible, then pull upward.
 Repeat this step on top of your lashes, moving the wand from the root of your upper lash line to the lash tips.
 Wait for your first coat to dry before you move on to adding your next layer.

-Since your bottom lashes are typically thinner than the top, it’s not a good idea to weigh them down with multiple coats.
-Giving them a quick brush with your base mascara will be just enough to even out your look.
+The question: Should I put mascara on my bottom lashes?
+The answer: Yes, yes and yes please!
+Since your bottom lashes are typically thinner than the top it’s not a good idea to weigh them down with multiple coats, but giving them a quick brush with your base mascara will be just enough to even out your look.

 Written by: Shalwah Evans, Photo Courtesy of L’Oréal Paris